Vaginal examination post pic

 Abdominal examination

-An abdominal examination should always be performed before moving onto vaginal examination.
-This may be less thorough than a full abdominal examination, but should at least include inspection and palpation of the abdomen.
+A brief abdominal examination should always be performed before moving on to a bimanual vaginal examination.
+This may be less thorough than a full abdominal examination but should at least include inspection and palpation of the abdomen to identify any pain or masses.

 Inspect the vulva